Crisp Bean Burrito

 Taco Time Crisp Bean Burrito Copycat Recipe

-Growing up, we were within walking distance to the fast-food restaurant Taco Time.
-I remember being really young and biking up to Taco Time with a dollar bill in my pocket—just enough money to buy a crisp bean burrito!
+Growing up, we were within walking distance to the fast food restaurant Taco Time.
+I remember being really young and biking up to Taco Time with a dollar bill in my pocket—just enough money to buy one of their famous crispy bean burritos!

 Sitting in the restaurant with my friends, I felt like I was such a grown-up, buying my own meal and all.
 I was seriously like 10.
 Our Taco Time had a little salsa bar with about 5 different salsas and ranch dressing (which was my favorite).
 I would get little cups of each of the different selections and dunk my burrito in each one.
 The condiments made me feel like I was getting my dollar’s worth.